 3. You May Adopt More Quickly

 Everyone has a unique personal network.
 Agencies and attorneys may do a great job networking with pregnancy counselors and doctors and nurses, but that will not reach all of the people in your network.
-If your college roommate does not know that you are hoping to adopt, then when she finds out that her neighbor’s daughter is planning to make an adoption plan for her child she cannot help you and you just missed a chance to build your family.
+If your college roommate does not know that you are hoping to adopt, then he’ll be unable to connect you with his neighbor’s daughter when he finds out she is pregnant and planning to make an adoption plan for her child.

 Are the odds low that each contact you make will be able to help you?
 Of course they are.
 But if you tell 100 or 200 or 300 people that you hope to adopt, the sum of those low odds can start to add up.
-In fact, some agencies report that up to 50% of their placements occur because of this type of connection.
+In fact, some agencies report that up to 50% of their placements occur as a result of a personal networking connection.
 It only takes one.

 4. Finding a Birth Family Eliminates “Competition” with Other Families

-When a birth family goes to an agency or attorney’s office to make an adoption plan for their child, they may review dozens of profiles before deciding which family to meet first.
-When you find a birth family on your own and begin to build a relationship with them, you are typically the only family that they consider.
-If you harbor any anxiety about why a birth family would choose you over other available families, adoption outreach provides a way to take more control over the process.
+When an expectant parent visits an agency or attorney’s office to make an adoption plan for her child, she may review dozens of profiles before deciding which family to meet first.
+When you find an expectant parent on your own and begin to build a relationship with her, you are typically the only person she considers.
+If you harbor any anxiety about why someone would choose you over other available adopting parents, adoption outreach provides a way to take more control over the process.

-Many agencies will discount their fees considerably, even up to $10,000, when the adoptive parents locate the birth family on their own.
+Many agencies will discount their fees considerably, even up to $10,000, when the adopting parents locate the expectant parents on their own.
 Why do they do this?
-Because they do not have to pay for advertising for that family and because even after these types of placements there will still be plenty of families hoping to adopt for every woman who makes an adoption plan for her child.
+Because they do not have to pay for advertising for that family and because even after these types of placements, there will still be plenty of adopting parents hoping to adopt for every woman who makes an adoption plan for her child.